ctm/mb2-doc/README.md

 Mb2 is closed source, because it's hard to put toothpaste back in the tube.
 I'm monetizing mb2 and some of the ways I might be able do so successfully require mb2 remaining closed.
-I am also investigating ways in which I can make the source open, but it's trivial to go from closed to open and impossible to do the reverse.
+I'm also investigating ways in which I can make the source open, but it's trivial to go from closed to open and impossible to do the reverse.